aceman23/TheGoLiveChecklistforCoders/README.md

 ## 🎨 Key Features

 ### Productivity Power Tools

+- **AI Prompt Library**: Each checklist item has a "Copy AI Prompt" button with a pre-written, actionable prompt
+  - Copy and paste directly into Cursor, Claude, ChatGPT, or any AI coding assistant
+  - Prompts are specific, detailed, and immediately actionable
+  - No need to figure out how to ask your AI assistant - we've done it for you
+  - Visual feedback when copied (turns green with checkmark)
+  - Example: "Review my /api directory for missing authentication middleware and ensure all user-submitted data is validated using Zod."

 - **Vibe Meter**: Visual progress indicator that shows your production readiness status
   - Go-Live Checklist: Sketchy → Getting Started → Making Progress → Almost Ready → Production Ready